 Choker - are curb extensions that narrow a street by extending the curbs towards the center of the roadway.
 The remaining street cross-section consists of two narrow lanes.

 Speed Table - are traffic calming devices that raise the entire wheelbase of a vehicle to reduce its traffic speed.
 Speed tables are longer than speed humps or bumps and have a flattop.
-Heights with a height of 3–3.5 inches and a length of 22 feet.
-Vehicle operating speeds for streets with speed tables range from 25–45 mph, depending on the spacing.
+Heights with a height of Three to three and a half inches and a length of twenty-two feet.
+Vehicle operating speeds for streets with speed tables range from twenty-five to forty-five miles per hour, depending on the spacing.

 Full Diverters - a barrier placed diagonally across an intersection blocking the through movement.
 The barrier blocks the through movement in both directions.